What We Do

 Medical and Mental Health Specialists

-We have a nurse practitioner and a psychiatric nurse practitioner available at various times to meet with our guests.
+We have a nurse practitioner and a psychiatric nurse practitioner available twice a week to meet with our guests and provide healthcare services.

 Tax Preparation Assistance